BoltsFramework/Bolts-Android/CONTRIBUTING.md

 * Try to keep lines under 100 characters, if possible.

 ## License
-By contributing to Bolts, you agree that your contributions will be licensed under its BSD license.
+By contributing to Bolts, you agree that your contributions will be licensed under its MIT license.